 There’s really something special in reminding your listeners that yes, David Bowie has been into this very radio station.
 And here’s a clip of him, in this studio, only a few years ago.
 Here’s our connection.

 The image at the top of this article is Ben Jones, a radio presenter who was, it appears, the last person to interview Bowie in the UK.
-He was working at Virgin Radio at the time: a radio station which has now rebranded as Absolute.
+He was working at Virgin Radio at the time, in its former incarnation in the UK, which has now changed to Absolute.

 Absolute has published the interview in full online; and Ben’s obviously kept the photograph (and has spoken to Forbes about his experience).
 I’m sure Absolute re-ran some of the audio.
 Why wouldn’t you?

 But if there’s anything that aptly highlights the transmitter mindset, it’s the failure of most radio stations to keep adequate archives.
 Why bother if all you do is feed a transmitter?
 Stations, and brands, come and go: and regularly tape reels and CDs are thrown in a skip rather than being properly archived.
 And by “properly archived”, I mean being made searchable so you can do clever things with your own content.

 For example, I bet Absolute also ran some audio from Coldplay, explaining how they’d been rejected by Bowie in an interview for Absolute’s breakfast show.
 Could you have done that at your station?
 What are you doing to archive your audio?
 Who is in charge of it in your station?
 Where is it going?
 How quickly could you grab that audio and get it to air if you needed to?

 Dare I say it - what happens when Mick Jagger or Paul McCartney decide to move on to a bigger gig in the sky?
 Are you prepared?
 Because a Beatles triple-play won’t cut it.